TyRichards/victory_blue/wp-content/plugins/store-locator/readme.txt

 = 1.2.35 =
 * Improved restricted loading of JS, CSS to pages & posts on which store locator shortcode has been placed (and the archive pages only if shortcode is placed into any posts, and the home and search pages)
-* Added input field on 'Map Designer' page for editing message to website visitors shown below map
+* Added input field on 'MapDesigner&trade;' page for editing message to website visitors shown below map
 * Modified custom upgrade link on plugins page to be one-click, similar to other plugins
 * Few other admin styling changes for buttons
 * Fixed bug causing search results to not show all locations for a given radius when distance unit is set to 'km'